6baozangnanhai6/DeepDubbing/README.md

 ## 🗞 News

-- [2025-09-19] Initial release of arXiv paper.
+- [2025-09-19] 🎉 Initial release of arXiv paper.
-- [2025-09-25] Launch of demo page for audiobook synthesis.
+- [2025-09-25] 🎉 Launch of demo page for audiobook synthesis.
-- [Coming soon...]
-Release of BookVoice-50h dataset on Hugging Face.
+- [Coming soon...] 🎉 Release of BookVoice-50h dataset on Hugging Face.

 ## 🗓️ Release Plan
+- [x] Demo page

-- BookVoice-50h demo dataset
+- [ ] BookVoice-50h demo dataset
-- Full BookVoice-50h dataset with extended timbre/emotion annotations
+- [ ] Full BookVoice-50h dataset with extended timbre/emotion annotations
-- End-to-end inference code for raw text → audiobook generation
+- [ ] End-to-end inference code for raw text → audiobook generation
 - **Note:** If you have any data requirements or would like to conduct business cooperation with us, please contact us at the email address: janettachen@tencent.com

 ## 🎯 Introduction